Treatment Effects in Bunching Designs: The Impact of Mandatory Overtime Pay on Hours: Introduction

-Many countries require premium pay for long work hours, in an effort to limit excessive work schedules and encourage hours to be spread over more workers.
-In the U.S., such regulation comes through the ``time-and-a-half'' rule of the Fair Labor Standards Act (FLSA): firms must pay a worker one and a half times their normal hourly wage for any hours worked in excess of 40 within a single week.
-Although many salaried workers are exempt, the time-and-a-half rule applies to a majority of the U.S. workforce, including nearly all of its over 80 million hourly workers.
+I apply the above approach to evaluate a major labor market policy that has proven difficult to assess via other research designs: the ``time-and-a-half'' overtime pay rule introduced by the U.S. Fair Labor Standards Act (FLSA) of 1938.
+The time-and-a-half requires a pay premium for long work hours: firms must pay a worker one and a half times their normal hourly wage for any hours worked in excess of 40 within a single week.
+Although many salaried workers are exempt from it, the time-and-a-half rule applies to a majority of the U.S. workforce, including nearly all of its over 80 million hourly workers.
 Workers in many industries average multiple overtime hours per week, making overtime the largest form of supplemental pay in the U.S. \citep{hart_economics_2004-1,bishow_look_2009-1}.

-Nevertheless, only a small literature has studied the effects of the FLSA overtime rule on the labor market.
-This stands in marked contrast to the large body of work on the minimum wage, which was also introduced at the federal level by the FLSA in 1938.
-A key reason for this gap is that the overtime rule has varied little since then: the policy has remained as time-and-a-half after 40 hours in a week, for now more than 80 years.
+In marked contrast to the federal minimum wage (which was also introduced by the 1938 FLSA), only a small literature has studied the effects of the FLSA overtime rule on the labor market.
+A key reason for this is that the overtime rule has hardly varied: the policy has remained as time-and-a-half after 40 hours in a week, for now more than 80 years.
 Reforms to overtime policy have been rare and have focused on eligibility, leaving the central parameters of the rule unaffected.
-This lack of variation has afforded few opportunities to leverage research designs that exploit policy changes to identify causal effects.\footnote{A few studies that have used difference-in-differences approaches to estimating effects of U.S. overtime policy on hours: \citet{hamermesh_demand_2003} consider the expansion of a daily overtime rule in California to men in 1980, while \citet{johnson_impact_2003} use a supreme court decision on the eligibility of public-sector workers in 1985. \citet{costa_hours_2000} studies the initial phase-in of the FLSA in the years following 1938.
-See footnotes \ref{fn:costa} and \ref{fn:hammer} for a comparison of my results to these papers. \citet{quach_labor_2020} looks at very recent reforms to eligibility criteria for exemption from the FLSA, estimating effects of the expansion on employment and the incomes of salaried workers, but not on hours of work.}
+This lack of variation has afforded few opportunities to leverage research designs that exploit policy changes to identify causal effects,\footnote{See \citet{brown_wages_2019}.
+A few studies that have used difference-in-differences approaches to estimating effects of U.S. overtime policy on hours: \citet{hamermesh_demand_2003} consider the expansion of a daily overtime rule in California to men in 1980, while \citet{johnson_impact_2003} use a supreme court decision on the eligibility of public-sector workers in 1985. \citet{costa_hours_2000} studies the initial phase-in of the FLSA in the years following 1938.
+See footnotes \ref{fn:costa} and \ref{fn:hammer} for a comparison of my results to these papers. \citet{quach_labor_2020} looks at very recent reforms to eligibility criteria for exemption from the FLSA, estimating effects of the expansion on employment and the incomes of salaried workers.} and remains as the Department of Labor plans a major expansion to eligibility in 2024 \citep{dolschedule}.